Grow closer to your pet with the HAPPi 5-Day Challenge on the myPurina app.Download App

 Feline Leukemia (FeLV)

-Kittens are more susceptible than adult cats at catching FeLV.
-The disease suppresses the immune system, and symptoms range from blood disorders to loss of appetite, dull coat, cancer, fever, deadly infections, diarrhea and eye problems.
-It’s spread by sharing litter, food, a mother cat or grooming.
-Treatment is mainly supportive depending on the clinical signs of the disease.
-Meanwhile, a vaccine is available but only recommended for outdoor cats or cats at high risk.
+Kittens are more susceptible to Feline Leukemia Virus (FeLV) than adult cats.
+This disease suppresses the immune system and can lead to a range of symptoms, including blood disorders, loss of appetite, dull coat, cancer, fever, severe infections, diarrhea, and eye problems.
+FeLV is transmitted through shared litter, shared food, grooming, or contact with an infected mother cat.
+Treatment primarily focuses on supportive care, depending on the clinical signs presented.
+While a vaccine is available, it is generally recommended only for outdoor cats or those at high risk.

 Feline Immunodeficiency Virus (FIV)

-FIV is like the human disease HIV in that it attacks the immune system, too.
+Similar to the human disease, HIV, FIV attacks the immune system.
 Kittens may catch this virus from their mother before birth or through bite wounds.
 Cats with the disease may live many years before encountering any secondary illnesses from their compromised immune system.
 Some cats can still live an average lifespan even with the disease.
-Prevention includes a vaccine for cats living with other FIV-positive or outdoor cats.
+Prevention includes a vaccine, which is recommended for cats living with other FIV-positive or outdoor cats.

 Heartworm Disease